albertstarfield/project-zephyrine/README.md

 >
 > We are developing the need of an System framework that can operate dynamically yet determenistically, for system such as Airbus Dragonfly [13] or Spacecraft exploration Syntethic Crew for interplanetary exploration [14].
 >
->If you are seeking an Services or **Expecting an AI** that delivers instant, highly refined insights (chatGPT, Direct GPT4/5/o3, Deepseek R1, Claude 3.5/3.7/4/4.5, Gemini 2.5/3 Pro, ollama or LocalAI highly capable ready to use models and AI expectation!) without your extensive participation or iterative effort if your preference is for readily/instant digestible facts, something like passively consuming doomscrolling streams of content (such as on TikTok, YouTube Shorts, or Instagram Reels), rather than investing in collaborative dialogue that leads to deeper understanding or searching the singularity of a fact.
+>If you are seeking an Services or **Expecting an AI** that delivers instant, highly refined insights (chatGPT, Direct GPT4/5/o3, Deepseek R1, Claude 3.5/3.7/4/4.5, Gemini 2.5/3 Pro, ollama or LocalAI highly capable ready to use models and AI expectation!) without your extensive participation or iterative effort if your preference is for readily/instant digestible facts, something like passively consuming doomscrolling streams of content (such as on TikTok, YouTube Shorts, or Instagram Reels), rather than investing in collaborative dialogue that leads to deeper understanding or searching the singularity of a fact [28].
 >
 > **We are here NOT making an Omnipotent God which expected by the trending AGI or AI in general.
 Nor instant gratification of instant god!**
 >
 > **This product is not for you.**
 >
->In conclusion : This project aims to do mutual symbiote growth in intellect and action between the (Zephy) and the user/pilot (the human), That's what makes us human, moving beyond one-way passive consumption.
+>This project aims to do mutual symbiote growth in intellect and action between the (Zephy) and the user/pilot (the human), That's what makes us human, moving beyond one-way passive consumption [27].
 >If your expectation is that this is an **"AI"** that instantly provides all answers without requiring your active involvement and development
 >
 >**Look somewhere else, you will be never satisfied with Zephy.
 You have been warned.
 This System is not for you.
 [1], [5], [6], [10]**